oceanByte/chainlink-education/src/frontend/src/pages/Courses/chainlinkIntroduction/Chapters/Chapter-5/course.md

 <br>
 <b>When DONS Provide Data</b>

 Some applications require a DON that updates the data once a day.
 Others need updates once every five minutes or only when the data itself changes by a certain amount.
-The term <ColorWord>heartbeat</ColorWord> is used to desribe a DON that needs to post an update after a certain amount of time.hen the DON is updated after the data changes by a specified amount it is called a <ColorWord>deviation threshold</ColorWord>.
+The term <ColorWord>heartbeat</ColorWord> is used to describe the max amount of time that can elapse before a DON updates it's data feed The term <ColorWord>deviation threshold</ColorWord> is used to describe how much variation is allowed in the data before it is posted on-chain, regardless of how much time has elasped.
+For example, if the ETH/USD deviation threshold is set to 1%, then the DON will update the data feed if it senses the price of ETH versus USD fluctuates more than 1%.

 <br>
 <b>How DONs Provide Data</b>